KevinWorkman/HappyCoding/examples/processing/index.md

 title: Processing Examples
 thumbnail: /examples/processing/input/images/random-walkers-2.gif
 meta-title: Processing Examples
-meta-description: One of the best ways to learn how to code is just by playing around.
+meta-description: One of the best ways to learn how to code is by playing around.
 Here are some examples that help you do that.
 meta-image: /images/random-walkers-1.png
 sort-key: 100
 ---

 # Processing Examples

+{% include url-thumbnail.html url="/examples/processing/stack-overflow-data-visualization" %}

 ---